HEALTH KWAZULU-NATAL

 What is Diabetes:

-Diabetes (or sugar sickness) is a condition of the body, where sugar is not used correctly to provide energy for living and growing.
+Diabetes (often called sugar diabetes) is a condition where a person has high blood sugar (glucose) level in the body.
 You develop diabetes when your body doesn’t produce enough insulin.
 Without insulin your body cannot get the energy it needs from your food.
 Normally, a gland called the pancreas makes insulin which carries the sugar in the blood into the cells.
 In diabetes, the pancreas fails to supply enough insulin, or the insulin doesn't work properly.

 There are two major types of diabetes: Type I, commonly called juvenile diabetes, and Type II, commonly called adult on-set diabetes.
 Both have similar symptoms but very different causes.